 Andrew is licensed to practice law in Hawaii and handles a wide range of litigation matters.
 He grew up in Pittsburgh, Pennsylvania and moved to the Big Island in 2003 after graduating from the Johns Hopkins University with a degree in General Engineering and a minor in Entrepreneurship and Management.
 He then earned his law degree from the University of Hawaii, William S. Richardson School of Law, where he served as an editor for the University of Hawaii Law Review.
 Andrew frequently volunteers with the outreach efforts of the Canada-France-Hawaii Telescope, where his wife works.
 Through these efforts, Andrew has developed a strong interest in education on the Big Island.
 Andrew joined the Board in 2015.

-Marc Baril – Instrument Engineer, Canada France Hawaii Telescope, WCS Parent
+Marc Baril – Instrument Engineer, Canada France Hawaii Telescope, Former WCS Parent

 Marc Baril has been working as an instrument engineer at the Canada France Hawaii Telescope (CFHT) observatory since he moved to Hawaii from Victoria, British Columbia, Canada in 2005.
 Two of his children currently attend the Waimea Country School.
 He holds a PhD in experimental solid state physics from Simon Fraser University.
 Marc has been involved with astronomy and science public outreach throughout his student years and through his work at NRC Herzberg (Dominion Astrophyiscal Observatory) and CFHT, as member of the Royal Astronomical Society of Canada and the West Hawaii Astronomy Club.
 He has many years experience assisting in the instruction of physics labs at the college level.
 In addition to his amateur interest in Astronomy, he is also an avid woodworker; some of his handiwork can be seen on the school grounds.

-Randy Campbell – Support Astronomer, W. M. Keck Observatory
+Randy Campbell – Science Operations Lead, W. M. Keck Observatory

 Randy is an astronomer with the W. M. Keck Observatory which operates the two largest telescopes in the world atop Mauna Kea.
 He has a master’s degree in astronomy from San Diego State University with an undergraduate degree in electrical engineering.
 His research involves the study of variable stars known as novae.
 Randy, his wife, Joan, and their two daughters, both graduates of the WCS K-6 program, have been connected to Waimea Country School since 1997, and Randy has served on the Board of Trustees since 1998.
 He is currently the Board Treasurer and chair of the Finance Committee.
 As a strong advocate of quality education and independent schools, Randy is a stellar resource for the Country School and for our community.